 Popular ingredients for the best Polish dishes consist of meats, vegetables, grains, and flavorings.
-This country’s cuisine also tends to be rich in cream and eggs.
+This country’s cuisine recipes also tend to be rich in cream and eggs.
 Traditional Polish meals are known for their complexity and preparation time.
 They also make heavy use of fermented food and sour tastes, so if this is your palate, you’re in for a great meal.

 Common meats served with Polish meals are pork, chicken, beef, and kielbasa (Polish sausage).
-Vegetables that accompany these meals are leafy green vegetables, potatoes, carrots, beetroot, and celeriac.
+Vegetables that accompany these delicious meals are leafy green vegetables, potatoes, carrots, beetroot, and celeriac.
 Often, vegetables may be pickled, turning them into ogorek kiszony (salted sour cucumber) and sauerkraut (fermented cabbage).

 Grains used in Polish cooking include wheat, and rye, kasha (buckwheat), while common flavor options feature dill, parsley, mustard, caraway, marjoram, and garlic.
 For those who want to make their own dressings, consider using sour cream, mayonnaise and/or vinegar in addition to any of the above-listed ingredients.